Human trafficking in Uruguay: Protection (2008)

-Prevention
+Prevention (2008)

 In 2007, the government modestly increased its efforts to raise public awareness about the dangers of human trafficking, and collaborated with IOM to combat trafficking in tourist and border areas.
 The Ministry of Education produces anti-trafficking commercials for national television, and has a program of including anti-trafficking segments in its sex education curriculum.
 The government also has sponsored anti-trafficking workshops with participants from the region.
 Uruguayan troops deployed on international peacekeeping missions have received anti-trafficking training at UN-certified training centers.
 In 2007, there were no reported government efforts to reduce consumer demand for commercial sex acts.